ray-project/ray/doc/source/tune/tutorials/tune-search-spaces.rst

     results = tuner.fit()

-Or you can use one of the random sampling primitives to specify distributions (:ref:`tune-sample-docs`):
+Or you can use one of the random sampling primitives to specify distributions (:doc:`/tune/api/search_space`):

 .. code-block:: python